Amplitude Ratios and Neural Network Quantum States: Amplitude Ratios

 \subsection{SQ vs AR}

 We now compare AR with another type of access to quantum wavefunctions, the \emph{sample and query} (SQ) access.
 SQ was defined in Ref.~\cite{Ewin18}, but was previously used as \emph{computational tractability} with additional computational requirements in Ref.~\cite{vanDenNest11}.
 There is a difference between the two definitions: Ref.~\cite{Ewin18} defines SQ access \emph{without} normalizing the queries, but subsequenly assumes knowledge of the normalization factor (see for example Prop 4.2.~\cite{Ewin18}), while Ref.~\cite{vanDenNest11} assumes normalization (as well as efficiency) in the definition of computationally tractable states (Ref.~\cite{vanDenNest11}, Def.~1).
 Tang's definition of SQ also does not treat the underlying object as a wavefunction, but more generally as a real valued vector with $\ell_2$-norm sampling access.
+This presentation puts less emphasis on the need for the normalization factor.
 Here we use the SQ access model assuming that \emph{the queries yield normalized amplitudes}, but impose no efficiency constraints.

 \begin{definition}[Exact SQ] Let $\psi: \Omega \rightarrow \mathbb{C}$ be a wavefunction over $\Omega$.
 The wavefunction has $\textnormal{SQ}$ access if $\psi(i)$ can be computed for any $i \in \lbrace -1, +1 \rbrace^n$ and its Born distribution $|\psi(i)|^2$ can be sampled from. \end{definition}